-The flu strikes many people each year, and one of the best ways to prevent the flu is getting vaccinated.
+The flu impacts many people each year.
+One of the best ways to prevent the flu is by getting vaccinated.
 The Centers for Disease Control and Prevention (CDC) recommends that all people older than six months get vaccinated against influenza.
 Two types of vaccines exist.
 One type is the flu shot vaccine and the other type is the nasal spray flu vaccine called FluMist.

 FluMist was developed with healthy adults and children in mind.
 It is safe and effective for healthy people aged 2-49 years old.